wp-plugins/ultimate-events/README.txt

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301 USA

 == Changelog ==
+> 1.2.2
+	- Bug fixed, sideways text broken in most browsers, so removed and scroll bars added.

 > 1.2.1
 	- Added Manage Attendance page on the admin menu.
 	- Added functionaity for admins to manage all users attendance to certain events.